Robotrix

 Robotrix (Chinese 女机械人 pinyin: nǚ jīxièrén "Woman Robot") is a 1991 Hong Kong science fiction exploitation film directed by Jamie Luk Kin-ming and produced by the Golden Harvest Company.
-Bill Lui, the winner of the 23rd Hong Kong Film Awards (Best Art Direction), is the Art Director of this film.
-It features the voluptuous soft-porn star Amy Yip, Taiwanese-American actor David Wu, Japanese actress Chikako Aoyama, kung fu expert Billy Chow, and Hui Hsiao-dan.
-The plot concerns a female police officer who is gunned down, only to have her mind transferred into a cyborg clone.
+It features Amy Yip, David Wu, Chikako Aoyama, Billy Chow, and Hui Hsiao-dan.

+The plot concerns a female police officer who is gunned down, only to have her mind transferred into a robotic clone.